Purges of the Communist Party of the Soviet Union

-Historiography

-This case gained fame with the release in 2000 of the book of the Ukrainian historian Yaroslav Tinchenko “The Calvary of Russian Officers”, which essentially raised this topic for the first time and made it accessible to the general reader.

-Some documents relating to the operation "Spring" were published in the USSR in a two-volume collection of documents "From the archives of the Cheka, OGPU, NKVD" dedicated to this operation.
+History

 1932 to 1935

-Stalin ordered the next systematic party purge in the Soviet Union in December 1932, to be performed during 1933.
+Stalin ordered a systematic party purge in the Soviet Union in December 1932, to be performed during 1933.
 During this period, new memberships were suspended.
 A joint resolution of the Party Central Committee and Central Revision Committee specified the criteria for purging and called for setting up special Purge Commissions, to which every communist had to report.
 Furthermore, this purge concerned members of the Central Committee and of the Central Revision Committee, who previously had been immune to purges, because they were elected at Party Congresses.
 In particular, Nikolai Bukharin, Alexei Ivanovich Rykov, and Mikhail Tomsky were asked to defend themselves during this purge.
 As the purges unfolded, it became increasingly apparent that what had begun as an attempt to cleanse the party of unequipped and defecting members would culminate in nothing less than a cleansing of integral party members of all ranks.
 This included many prominent leading party members that had ruled the regime for over a decade.
 At this time, of 1.9 million members, approximately 18 percent were purged (i.e. expelled from the party).

 Until 1933 those purged (totaling 800,000) were not usually arrested.
 (The few that were became the first waves of the gulag forced labor system.)
 But from 1934 onwards, during the Great Purge, the connotations of the term changed, because being expelled from the party came with the possibility of arrest, with long imprisonment or execution following.
 The Party Central Committee would later state that the careless methodology used resulted in serious errors and perversions which hindered the work of cleansing the party from its real enemies.